QUBO++ (C++) vs PyQBPP (Python)

 | Variable | auto a = qbpp::var("a"); | a = qbpp.var("a") |

-| Variable vector | auto x = qbpp::var("x", n); | x = qbpp.var("x", n) |
+| Variable array | auto x = qbpp::var("x", n); | x = qbpp.var("x", shape=n) |

-| Integer variable | auto x = 0 <= qbpp::var_int("x") <= 10; | x = qbpp.between(qbpp.var_int("x"), 0, 10) |
+| Integer variable | auto x = 0 <= qbpp::var_int("x") <= 10; | x = qbpp.var("x", between=(0, 10)) |

-| Equality | auto f = (expr == 3); | f = (expr == 3) |
+| Equality | auto f = (expr == 3); | f = qbpp.constrain(expr, equal=3) |

-| Range constraint | auto f = (1 <= expr <= 5); | f = qbpp.between(expr, 1, 5) |
+| Range constraint | auto f = (1 <= expr <= 5); | f = qbpp.constrain(expr, between=(1, 5)) |

-| Search with params | solver.search({{"time_limit", 10}, {"target_energy", 0}}) | solver.search({"time_limit": 10, "target_energy": 0}) |
+| Search with params | solver.search({{"time_limit", 10}, {"target_energy", 0}}) | solver.search(time_limit=10, target_energy=0) |

 | Output | std::cout << sol << std::endl; | print(sol) |